Explore STEM Careers

 A STEM career can mean so many things, like studying fish and coral reefs near Puerto Rico, or exploring how environmental engineering can help improve human life while protecting the environment.
 This virtual career fair is the perfect opportunity for your middle and high school students to hear from four professionals who are following their passions through STEM careers.

 Maybe some of your students have already expressed interest in a STEM-related field after graduation, while others aren’t sure exactly where they’d like to end up.
-This live event will introduce them to different careers they could pursue if they are interested in engineering, conservation, the environment, and more.
+This virtual career fair will introduce them to different careers they could pursue if they are interested in engineering, conservation, the environment, and more.
 Panelists will discuss what they love about their jobs, how they got to where they are today, and their best advice for students to find mentors along the way.
-Plus, your class can ask questions before or during the event, and we’ll answer them live.
-We hope you’ll join us!

 Ruby Rivera works as a diversity fellow for The Nature Conservancy.
 Ruby was born and raised in Puerto Rico, where she went on to study Environmental Science and Geography at the University of Puerto Rico.
 She has worked in watershed management and restoration of coral reefs and coastal ecosystems in Puerto Rico, Hawaii, and American Samoa, and is passionate about sustainable urban agriculture and development.
 Ruby now works as a Program Manager for the Global Diversity, Equity and Inclusion Team at The Nature Conservancy (TNC), where she focuses on diversity and equity issues within the organization, between TNC and community-based non-profit organizations, and in relation to gender and equitable conservation.
 Ruby is also working on a new project aimed at recruiting diverse talent.